gauravssnl/Python-Twitter-Bot/README.md

 # Python-Twitter-Bot
 Python Twitter Bot

-1.To use this bot,you need to have Python 3 installed .This bot uses twweepy module.You can install tweepy by using pip.To install tweepy, use this command :
+1.To use this bot,you need to have Python 3 installed on your system.This bot uses tweepy module.You can install tweepy by using pip.To install tweepy, use this command :

  $ pip install tweepy